 Recommended Gardening Tools

 Having the right tools makes growing tomatoes easier and more successful.
-Essential equipment includes quality seed trays and propagators for starting seeds, sturdy stakes or tomato cages for support, and sharp secateurs for pruning and harvesting.
-A good watering can with a fine rose helps with gentle watering of seedlings, while a hose with adjustable nozzle is useful for established plants.
 Explore our hand tools for gardening for precision secateurs perfect for removing side shoots and harvesting fruit.
 Our soil and plant care range includes everything from propagators to feeds.
-For soil preparation and planting, browse our garden tools collection featuring trowels, forks, and cultivators designed for vegetable gardening.

 See the Full Vegetable Planting Calendar